Bhanu555/TabletDemoApp/README.md

 ionic cordova Build android --device

 * Run your app using:

 ionic cordova run android --device

 * Debug/Inspect your app on the console going to: chrome://inspect/#devices
-* Check clobbers tag inside plugin.xml to know the plugin name and check Plugin ID and related conversation.js file to know what function is called along with the plugin usage. ex: cordova.videoconversation is the clobbers element and open is the function called in conersation.js.,
+* Check clobbers tag inside plugin.xml to know the plugin name(also check Plugin ID & activity tag of android to make sure plugin is loaded during your build) and related conversation.js file to know what function is called along with the plugin usage.

+ex: 'cordova.videoconversation' is the clobbers element and 'open' is the function called in conversation.js

 Happy Coding! :)